Falls of Kirkaig

-The Falls of Kirkaig are a waterfall in the Northwest Highlands of Scotland in the county of Sutherland.
-The fall is located on the River Kirkaig, south by southeast of the village of Lochinver, on the main approach footpath to Suilven mountain.
-About four miles across the hills to the west is Fionn Loch.
+The Falls of Kirkaig is a waterfall in the Northwest Highlands of Scotland, in Sutherland, within the Highland council area.
+The falls are located on the River Kirkaig, south by southeast of the village of Lochinver, on the main approach footpath to Suilven mountain.
+They have a drop of almost 20 m.
+The River Kirkaig begins in Fionn Loch and flows over the Falls of Kirkaig before passing Inverkirkaig and emptying into Loch Kirkaig.